Is Sleeping With Wet Hair Bad for You?

 What’s better than a little extra beauty sleep to start the day?
 A quick shower before you hit the hay can save you time before heading out to work or school.
-But before you go to bed with freshly washed hair, it’s essential to address some truths and myths.
+Sleeping with wet hair might feel like the only option if you don’t have time to properly care for it after a shower.
+Before you go to bed with freshly washed hair, it’s essential to address some truths and myths.

 After all, some mothers and grandmothers swear that this practice can make you catch a cold.
 Is that true?
 Here’s a look at how sleeping with wet hair could impact your health.